mal-lang/mal-simulator/README.md

   - Enabled -> Necessary, Disabled -> Unnecessary

 `exist` steps:
-  - If an exist step has none of its requirements met it is necessary, otherwise unnecessary.
+  - Necessary if it has none of its requirements met, otherwise unnecessary.

 `notExist` steps:
-  - If a notExist step has any of its requirements met it is necessary, otherwise unnecessary.
+  - Necessary if it has any of its requirements met, otherwise unnecessary.

 Note: You can decide to ignore these rules effect on attack surfaces with settings: